Salford Lads' Club: Music, film and cultural heritage

+In 2003, Historic England designated the club a Grade II listed building.
+Its listing record notes that the building is "thought to be the most complete example of this rare form of social provision to survive in England."

 Fundraising

-In recent years the club has fallen into disrepair, and in May 2007, Warren Smith, Chairman of LPC Living and HRH Duke of Gloucester, launched an appeal to raise £1 million to restore the building to its former glory.
-The club received publicity and funds after being featured in the Channel 4 series The Secret Millionaire in November 2007.
+Salford Lads and Girls club is a registered charity.
+The building has previously fallen into disrepair, and in May 2007, Warren Smith, Chairman of LPC Living and HRH Duke of Gloucester, launched an appeal to raise £1 million to restore the building to its former glory.
+The club also received publicity and funds after being featured in the Channel 4 series The Secret Millionaire in November 2007.
 Property developer Chek Whyte initially donated £15,000 towards repairs as part of the programme, then subsequently paid for roof repairs and has become involved with the club long-term.

 Former Smiths' frontman Morrissey has also donated funds towards restoration.
 He initially wanted to keep his donation of £20,000 a secret but was dissuaded from doing so, because the publicity would help the campaign.

-In 2008 Vinny Peculiar released a single to support the club's £1 million fundraising drive.
+In 2008, Vinny Peculiar released a single to support the club's £1 million fundraising drive.
 The song "Lazy Bohemians" was taken from his solo album Goodbye My Angry Friend.
 The B side and bonus download track of the single called "Ghost Camp", a song he co-wrote with former Smiths guitarist Craig Gannon, was written for a Salford Lads' Club award-winning play.
 The writer said: "Lazy Bohemians is a self-deprecating swipe against those whose talk about a revolution that never seems to get anywhere, a personal wake-up call to political apathy.
 My goal for this song is to really attract people's attention and wake people up from the apathy surrounding the club, making them realise that if we don't help it, the club, its fine musical history, and all of the good work it does with local kids will eventually, disappear".

 Volunteers

-Two of the longest-serving volunteers, Arthur Edward (Archie) Swift and Eric Salthouse have between them over 100 years of service with the club.
-They have both won accolades for their work: Swift was awarded the 'Salford Citizen of the Month' in April 2004 for his lifetime work as a volunteer at the club and Salthouse was named as 'My Hero' by Manchester entrepreneur Dave Tynan in the June 2004 edition of Social Enterprise magazine.
-Swift was also awarded the MBE for services to Young People.
-(Salford, Greater Manchester) In the HM the Queen's Birthday Honours List 2006.
+Two of the longest-serving volunteers, Arthur Edward (Archie) Swift and Eric Salthouse had between them over 100 years of service with the club.
+They both won accolades for their work: Swift was awarded the 'Salford Citizen of the Month' in April 2004 for his lifetime work as a volunteer at the club and Salthouse was named as 'My Hero' by Manchester entrepreneur Dave Tynan in the June 2004 edition of Social Enterprise magazine.
+Swift was also awarded the MBE for services to Young People (Salford, Greater Manchester) in the HM the Queen's Birthday Honours List 2006.
+In April 2023, the club shared that Archie had died, aged 88.